-The Best Audition Songs for Fugitive Songs – By Vocal Type
+The Best Audition Songs for Fugitive Songs – by Vocal Type

 Do you have an upcoming audition for Fugitive Songs?
 Well unless you have specifically been asked to sing a song from the show that you’re auditioning for, it’s generally best not to.
 That said, you should still show off similar vocals and personality.
 So here’s our list of audition songs for Fugitive Songs, broken down by vocal type.

-Please note: This post contains affiliate links.
-This means that if you choose to make a purchase through one of the following links, we may earn a small commission on the sale at no additional cost to you.
-See our disclosure for more info.
+Note: This post contains affiliate links.
+If you purchase through these links, we may earn a small commission at no extra cost to you.
+For more details, please see our full disclosure.

 Step 1: Read your audition details